 Please supply any personal acknowledgements separately to the main text to facilitate anonymous peer review.

-Journal of Chinese Writing Systems additionally requires all Authors to acknowledge their funding in a consistent fashion under a separate heading.
-Please visit Funding Acknowledgements page on the SAGE Journal Author Gateway to confirm the format of the acknowledgment text in the event of funding, or state that: This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.
+Journal of Chinese Writing Systems requires all authors to acknowledge their funding in a consistent fashion under a separate heading.
+Please visit the Funding Acknowledgements page on the SAGE Journal Author Gateway to confirm the format of the acknowledgment text in the event of funding, or state that: This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.

 Journal of Chinese Writing Systems encourages authors to include a declaration of any conflicting interests and recommends you review the good practice guidelines on the SAGE Journal Author Gateway.